 QUT Centre for Robotics

-Each year the QUT Centre for Robotics (QCR) provides expert judges for the Best Robot Design Award judging to ensure the best Droid is awarded this prestigious award and in the past QCR as allowed for guided tours of their world class work facilities and labs.
+The QUT Centre for Robotics (QCR) is sponsoring the 2022 DRC and each year provides expert judges for the Best Robot Design Award judging to ensure the best Droid is awarded this prestigious award and in the past QCR as allowed for guided tours of their world class work facilities and labs.
 QCR is one of the world’s leading robotic research facilities, focussing on innovation in intelligent robotics, translating research into commercial and societal outcomes, and leading the education, training and development of talent to meet the growing demands for robotics.
 They are our close collaborators, as well as a valued sponsor and supporter, as many of our students and executives have gone on to research or work there.

 QUT SCAP Grants